idsia-robotics/navground/docs/first_steps.rst

          $ install\setup.bat

-You also need perform a similar command if you installed a binary release from Github
+Call a similar command if you installed a binary release from Github:

 .. tabs::